Written by / 8/14/2014 / No comments / , , , ,

 With an obvious attempt to tone down Robin Williams' frantic spontaneity while toning up his body, he's more of a leading man than a hyperactive clown, and with Cliff and O’Toole aside, this is an ensemble bringing together an assortment of Second City vets including Rick Moranis, Eugene Levy, Joe Flaherty and Andrea Martin (the only one missing is John Candy, who was beachside in SUMMER RENTAL).

 Moranis and Levy are the Cheech and Chong of the group although they can't seem to score: After two sexy tourists ask the boys for local ganja, the unlucky duo travel around the back-beaches, searching and searching in vain...
 And after this "skit" plays out, Moranis winds up windsurfing, getting caught up in a hurricane.
-While Levy connects with a shy Mary Gross, we sporadically cut to Moranis lost at sea: A dependable, reoccurring punch-line...
+While Levy connects with a shy Mary Gross, we sporadically cut to Moranis lost at sea: Which is an attempt at a dependable, reoccurring punch-line since it's Rick Moranis after all...

 A Good Sign